-How to sign a PDF on Mac with Preview
+How to sign a PDF document on Mac with Preview

-To add an electronic signature to a PDF document using Apple Preview, follow the steps below:
+To add a new signature to a PDF file on your iMac or Macbook using the Preview app, follow the steps below:

-- Click the Show Markup Tool icon (of a blue tip of a pen in a small circle) and select the Sign button.
+2. Click the Show Markup Tool icon (blue tip of a pen in a small circle) and select the Sign button (signature icon).

-- Using your camera by handwriting e a signature on a blank piece of paper and holding it up to the camera.
+b) Use your Mac’s camera by handwriting a signature on a blank piece of paper and holding it up to the camera.

 Should you use special software?

-Modern tools enable you to quickly add fully-secure signatures to a variety of documents – whether Microsoft Word, PDF, Google Docs, and more – without the need to use the specific tools available in individual pieces of software.
+- They can be used with different document formats: Modern tools enable you to quickly add fully secure signatures to a variety of documents without the need to use the specific tools available in individual pieces of software.

-Modern tools are compatible across devices, allowing you to access and sign documents securely from a smartphone, tablet or desktop computer (including Windows, Mac, iPad, iPhone, Android, Chrome OS, Linux – whatever platform you prefer).
-They can even be used to sign documents in-person with a touch-screen.
+- They enable you to sign across devices: Modern tools are compatible across devices, allowing you to access, sign and annotate documents securely from a smartphone, tablet or desktop computer, including Windows, Mac, iPad, iPhone, Android, Chrome OS, Linux.

-How to sign a PDF on Mac with PandaDoc
+How to sign a PDF document on your Macbook with PandaDoc

 To add a signature to a PDF document on Mac using PandaDoc, just follow the steps below:

-- Select the Signature block from the menu on the right of the screen and drag it to the area of the document you wish to sign.
+4. Select the Signature block from the menu on the right of the screen and drag the signature field to the area of the document you wish to sign.